vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 GET /api/org/a93c9db9-7471-3192-8d09-a8f7eeda85f9/currentTime
 ```

-Where the id in the URL is an id of a Cloud Director org.
+Where the id in the URL is an id of a VMware Cloud Director org.

 Now let's see an example of how to set-up authorization based on a custom service resource.